-11.2 Writing a Research Report in American Psychological Association (APA) Style
+Writing a Research Report in American Psychological Association (APA) Style

-- 1. Identify the major sections of an APA-style research report and the basic contents of each section. - 2.
-Plan and write an effective APA-style research report.
+Learning Ob jectives 1.
+Identify the major sections of an APA-style research report and the basic contents of each section.
+2. Plan and write an effective APA-style research report.